michaelkeevildown/neo4j-super-node/ARTICULATION_POINTS.md

 This label-based approach offers several advantages:

 1. **Cleaner Queries**: No WHERE clauses cluttering your fraud detection logic
-2. **Better Performance**: Label filtering is optimized in Neo4j
+2. **Better Performance**: Label filtering is optimised in Neo4j
 3. **Easy Management**: Simply add/remove the SuperConnector label as needed
-4. **Visual Clarity**: Super-connectors are clearly marked in graph visualizations
+4. **Visual Clarity**: Super nodes are clearly marked in graph visualizations

 ### Ongoing Management